unnusl/magicmirror-home-dashcalendar/README.md

 | 5 | Red |
 | 6 | Grey |

-All themes use a warm-toned dark base so the mirror blends beautifully with indoor lighting (2700–3000K).
+All themes are generally a dark-mode style with accent colors that aim to model how modern smartphones are.

 ---

-## 🚀 Quick Install (Recommended)
+## 🚀 Quick Install (easy mode)

 Run this on your Raspberry Pi (with MagicMirror installed at `~/MagicMirror`):